 Egyptian burial is the common term for the ancient Egyptian funerary rituals concerning death and the soul's journey to the afterlife.
-Eternity, according to scholar Margaret Bunson, “was the common destination of each man, woman and child in Egypt” (87) but not 'eternity' in an afterlife above the clouds but rather an eternal Egypt which mirrored one's life on earth.
+Eternity, according to scholar Margaret Bunson, “was the common destination of each man, woman and child in Egypt” (87) but not 'eternity' in an afterlife above the clouds but an eternal Egypt mirroring one's life on earth.

 The afterlife for the ancient Egyptians was The Field of Reeds (Aaru) which was a perfect reflection of the life one had lived on earth.
 Everything one thought had been lost at death was waiting in an idealized form in the afterlife and one's earthly goods, interred with one's corpse, followed suit and were there at hand.

 Burial rites were practiced as early as the Predynastic Period in Egypt (c.
 6000 - c.
 3150 BCE) and reflect this vision of eternity.
 The earliest preserved body from a tomb is that of so-called 'Ginger', discovered in Gebelein, Egypt, and dated to 3400 BCE, which contained grave goods for the afterlife.
 Burial rites changed over time between the Predynastic Period and the Ptolemaic Dynasty (323-30 BCE, the last Egyptian era before it became a Roman province) but the constant focus was on eternal life and the certainty of personal existence beyond death.

 This belief became well-known throughout the ancient world via cultural transmission through trade (notably by way of the Silk Road) and came to influence other civilizations and religions.
 It is thought to have served as an inspiration for the Christian vision of heaven and a major influence on burial practices in other cultures.

 Mourning & the Soul